1. Understanding Best Balanced Mutual Funds

 Since debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
 The Short-term capital gains are taxed at 20% with indexation benefits.
 Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
 In other words, equity-oriented balanced funds have a clear tax advantage over debt funds despite having considerably low-risk.

-Balanced funds have given better risk-adjusted returns in the long run compared to equity returns.
+Best Balanced Mutual Funds have given better risk-adjusted returns in the long run compared to equity returns.
 A comparison is given below.

-The following table represents the top 5 balanced funds in India based on the past 1 year returns.
+The following table represents the top 5 Best Balanced Mutual Funds in India based on the past 1 year returns.
 You may choose the funds based on a different investment horizon or include other criteria like financial ratios as well.